ELITE FITNESS

 Wandering turns to wobbling.

-It requires your FULL presence, sensing where your body is in space (proprioception), and maintaining your composure while relaxing your body.
-If you don’t you’ll tighten up, move like the tin man, and struggle to stay upright.
+It requires your full presence.
+It requires body awareness and keeping a calm composure - while relaxing your body.
+If you don't, you'll stiffen up, move like the tin man and struggle to keep your balance.

 Few exercises demand that many things at once.